 Fetching data from an API and displaying that data in ListView is a common requirement of Flutter Apps.
 It’s because you can show a large set of dynamic data through the ListView widget easily.

-In this Flutter tutorial, let’s use a sample API https://jsonplaceholder.typicode.com/albums that give a set of data in JSON format.
+In this Flutter tutorial, let’s use a sample API https://jsonplaceholder.typicode.com/albums that gives a set of data in JSON format.

 First of all, install the http package into your project and add the dependency to your pubspec.yaml file.